Fernando Condés: The murders of Faraudo, Castillo and Calvo Sotelo

-The next day, Luis Cuenca, Condés, and others in the van were detained by the police and questioned.
+The next day, Luis Cuenca Estevas, Condés, and others in the van were detained by the police and questioned.

 Spanish Civil War

 A few days later (the military uprising that started the Spanish Civil War had already spread), Condés participated in the assault on the Montaña Barracks, then was appointed technical director of the Motorizada and fought in Somosierra with Luis Cuenca, where he died in combat, a few days after the start of the Civil War.

 Acknowledgements

 During the Civil War, his name was given to the Popular Militia barracks installed in the San Diego church in Cartagena.